Fuzuli (city)

-The city had a population of 17,090 before its capture by Armenian forces on 23 August 1993, during the First Nagorno-Karabakh War, which resulted in the expulsion of the local Azerbaijani population and the city becoming a ghost town.
+The city had a population of 17,090 before its occupation by Armenian forces on 23 August 1993, during the First Nagorno-Karabakh War, which resulted in the expulsion of the local Azerbaijani population and the city becoming a ghost town.
+However people are slowly starting to return.

 On 17 October 2020, Azerbaijani forces recaptured the city during the 2020 Nagorno-Karabakh war.

+Climate

 History

+Archaeological excavations on the hill in the northern edge of the town, Garakopaktapa, uncovered artifacts from the 4th-3rd centuries BC, matching similar artifacts found throughout the Armenian highlands.
+In the Middle Ages, the area belonged to the historical province of Artsakh in the Kingdom of Armenia.
+By the late medieval period, it formed part of the Armenian principality of Dizak.
+The nearby Kavakavank monastery was rebuilt by order of Melik Yegan of Dizak in 1724.